Refactoring monoliths to microservices: the pragmatic reality

 Large scale rewrites of systems are loaded with risk.
 It may seem easy to start with: you just have to write a system that does the same things as the old one.
 The problem is that you inevitably get bogged down in unexpected complexity and deadline pressure.

-A rewrite is a flawed strategy as you get drawn into reproducing legacy code in a different format.
+A rewrite is a flawed strategy as you get drawn into reproducing a legacy system in a different format.
 This tends to include those parts of the system that are redundant or poorly conceived.
 This style of “lift and shift” migration gives rise to a system that is in no better shape than the original legacy code.

 An alternative approach is to gradually refactor areas of the system until the new code can fully replace the old.
 This can reduce risk as you can monitor progress and demonstrate incremental value.
 It also provides space to reconsider the design of the system and keep the legacy mistakes in the legacy code base.

 Make sure you deliver new value.
 Quickly.

 The desire for architectural change usually emerges from development teams rather than users or commercial stakeholders.
 Winning support can be difficult if it does not deliver immediate, tangible benefits in the form of new features.

 You can make arguments about investing in the longer term health of the system and lowering the cost of future change, but this is asking stakeholders to accept a “jam tomorrow” promise of uncertain future benefits.
 It’s a hard sell.